 Your second step will be to develop a call-to-action strategy for future posts.

 Create a schedule for when you would like to create these posts and log it on your editorial calendar.

 Review your art marketing plan and decide what type of posts will help you to achieve your goals.

 Create a spreadsheet so you can track the progress of the posts.
 You will want to know what is working and what is not working.
-The data you collect will determine what type of call-to-actions posts you will be creating in the future.
+The data you collect will determine what type of call-to-action posts you will be creating in the future.